genieacs/genieacs/docs/environment-variables.rst

   Default: unset

-FS_HOSTNAME
+FS_URL_PREFIX
-  The hostname to use when generating the file URL for TR-069 Download requests.
-Set this if the hostname where genieacs-fs is listening differs from the hostname in the ACS URL.
+  The URL prefix (e.g. 'https://example.com:7657/') to use when generating the file URL for TR-069 Download requests.
+Set this if genieacs-fs and genieacs-cwmp are behind a proxy or running on different servers.

-  Default: the hostname from the ACS URL
+  Default: auto generated based on the hostname from the ACS URL, FS_PORT config, and whether or not SSL is enabled for genieacs-fs.

 UI_WORKER_PROCESSES
   The number of worker processes to spawn for genieacs-ui.
 A value of 0 means